Introducing Samsung Pay

 You agree that the use of Samsung Pay in each place is subject to the laws and regulations of the region and any other rules determined by the relevant merchant, payment processor, payment network, card issuer, regulator, and government authority.
 You should check the service availability for your region before use of Samsung Pay.

-# Devices supporting NFC: Galaxy Note8, Galaxy S8+, Galaxy S8, Galaxy S8+, Galaxy Note8, Galaxy A8 Star, Galaxy A8+, Galaxy S7 edge, Galaxy S7, Galaxy S6 edge+, Galaxy Note5, Galaxy C9 Pro, Galaxy C7 Pro and Galaxy C5 Pro, Gear S3 and Gear Sport.
+# Devices supporting NFC: Galaxy S9, Galaxy S9+, Galaxy S8, Galaxy S8+, Galaxy Note8, Galaxy A8 Star, Galaxy A8+, Galaxy S7 edge, Galaxy S7, Galaxy S6 edge+, Galaxy Note5, Galaxy C9 Pro, Galaxy C7 Pro, Galaxy C5 Pro, Gear S3 and Gear Sport.

 Some card issuers may not support all card types.
 Please contact your card issuer for details.

 All video and images are for reference only.

 Iris Scanner might not work properly due to environmental factors.

 All other products and services mentioned may belong to their respective trademark owners.

 To unsubscribe receiving Samsung Pay promotion information, please contact Samsung Pay hotline:+852-21219088.

 Go to phone Settings -> Accounts -> Click on Samsung Account